RaspAP/raspap-webgui/README.md

 WireGuard may be optionally installed by the [Quick Installer](https://docs.raspap.com/quick/).
 Once this is done, you can manage local (server) settings, create a peer configuration and control the `wg-quick` service with RaspAP.

 Details are [provided here](https://docs.raspap.com/wireguard/).

+## OpenVPN support
+OpenVPN may be optionally installed by the Quick Installer.
+Once this is done, you can [manage client configurations](https://docs.raspap.com/openvpn/) and the `openvpn-client` service with RaspAP.

+To configure an OpenVPN client, upload a valid .ovpn file and, optionally, specify your login credentials.
+RaspAP will store your client configuration and add firewall rules to forward traffic from OpenVPN's `tun0` interface to your configured wireless interface.

+See our [OpenVPN documentation](https://docs.raspap.com/openvpn/) for more information.

 ## Ad Blocking
 This feature uses DNS blacklisting to block requests for ads, trackers and other undesirable hosts.
 To enable ad blocking, simply respond to the prompt during the installation.
 As a beta release, we encourage testing and feedback from users of RaspAP.